Computation of Scattering Matrices and their Derivatives for Waveguides: Derivatives of the S matrix

 \subsection{A Neumann to Dirichlet map for the system on the internal domain}

 Now we turn our attention towards the internal domain $X.$ $N_{(n)}(\lambda)$ can be computed with an extension of Levitin-Matletta's method.
-Equation \ref{alternate} describes the method when used to compute $N(\lambda)$.
-Their ``trick" to increase the rate of convergence (\ref{levstrick}) is unaffected, so long as it is performed only once. \\ \\ In the same context as equation \ref{alternate}, $\lbrace U_m \rbrace$ are used to denote the orthonormal Neumann eigenfunctions and $\mu_m$ their corresponding eigenvalues. $\lbrace \nu_j \rbrace$ will denote orthonormal an basis of $L^2(\Gamma)$ and finally, we will use $\lbrace \Phi_k \rbrace$ and $\lbrace \Phi^{(n)}_k \rbrace,$ to denote solutions to the following system:
+Equation (\ref{alternate}) describes the method when used to compute $N(\lambda)$.
+Their ``trick" to increase the rate of convergence (\ref{levstrick}) is unaffected, so long as it is performed only once. \\ \\ The $\lbrace U_m \rbrace$ remain unchanged from (\ref{alternate}) and are used to denote the orthonormal Neumann eigenfunctions and $\mu_m,$ their corresponding eigenvalues. $\lbrace \nu_j \rbrace$ will denote orthonormal an basis of $L^2(\Gamma)$ and finally, we will use $\lbrace \Phi_k \rbrace$ and $\lbrace \Phi^{(n)}_k \rbrace,$ to denote solutions to the following system:

 where k is the n-tuple $\lbrace k_0,k_1,\ldots k_n \rbrace.$ \\ \\ We begin by fixing $\lambda$ and will now calculate elements of $N_{(n)}(\lambda)$ which map to $\Phi^{(n)},$ where $k_n\in \mathbb{N}$ and $l\in \mathbb{N}^n:$